 Mental well-being allows athletes to perform optimally, manage stress, and maintain focus during competitions.
 It also helps them deal with the pressure and anxiety that comes with competitive sports.
 On the other hand, mental health issues can hinder an athlete’s performance, affecting their concentration, decision-making, and overall wellbeing.

-Sujet a lire : What’s the Best Dietary Approach for Rapid Muscle Gain in Weightlifters?
+A lire aussi : What’s the Best Dietary Approach for Rapid Muscle Gain in Weightlifters?

 Therefore, sports psychologists have become a crucial part of an athlete’s support team, providing mental training and therapy to help athletes perform at their best.
 Cognitive Behavioral Therapy is one such method used by psychologists to help athletes overcome their mental hurdles.